zoidy/tabutils/README.md

 # Tab Utilities

-This is a fork of [Tab Utilities v1.5.28.1](https://github.com/ithinc/tabutils).
+This is a fork of [Tab Utilities 1.6pre21](https://github.com/ithinc/tabutils).

 ## Improvements

+### v1.6pre21-u2

+* Merged 1.6pre21 version into the fork.

 ### v1.5.28.1-u1